 A company limited by guarantee has no shareholders but instead is guaranteed by members who’ve agreed to a specific amount in the event of insolvency.

-These are most commonly charitable institutions, but might also be student unions, political parties or sports clubs.
+These are most commonly charitable institutions, but they might also be student unions, political parties, or sports clubs.

 Liquidating a Company Limited by Guarantee